 Once the plant is in a large enough container with good, rich but well-draining soil, there are just a few tricks to keep it happy and healthy.
 Breadfruit as a houseplant shares many of the same cultural requirements that many indoor plants need and make interesting specimens with their large palmate leaves.

-Breadfruit trees need temperatures of at least 60 degrees Fahrenheit (16 C.) and can become damaged if they experience temps of 40 F. (4 C.) or below.
-Best growth and fruiting occur during warm periods of 70 to 90 Fahrenheit (21 to 32 C.).
-This can be hard to achieve inside the home comfortably but a heated greenhouse or sunroom can often provide such steamy conditions.
+Breadfruit trees need temperatures of at least 60 degrees F. (16 C.) and can become damaged if they experience temps of 40 degrees F. (4 C.) or below.
+Best growth and fruiting occur during warm periods of 70 to 90 degrees F. (21-32 C.).
+This can be hard to achieve inside the home comfortably, but a heated greenhouse or sunroom can often provide such steamy conditions.
 If you have such a situation, read on for tips on growing breadfruit inside.

 Tips on Growing Breadfruit Inside

 Use a container that is at least twice as wide as the root ball of the new plant.
 Install the breadfruit in organic, rich soil with some horticultural sand added to enhance drainage.
 While these plants enjoy humidity and like plenty of water, the roots will rot if drainage isn’t optimal.

 Keep the container in a sunny room of the home but, if near a southern facing window, pull it back a bit to avoid sunburn.

 Plants in containers will require some pruning to keep indoor breadfruit trees from getting too large.
 Start pruning when the plant is four years old to train a strong central leader, allow plenty of circulation, and create a sturdy scaffold of branches.

 You won’t have many pest issues unless you have the plant outdoors and something nasty makes its home in the container.
 Use insecticidal soap sprays to treat any small invaders.
 The primary diseases are fungal and can be combated with a fungicide.